 - Text messages have a 98% open rate.
 That means your alert is most likely to be read.

 - Broadcast messages require people to opt-in first.
 When they do, text messaging software can send up to 100 messages every second so you can reach out to a large group in a short time.

 - A text message allows you to include vital information like location, time, relevant links, and more in a single space- unlike phone calls, which take longer to convey the same information.

 - Text messages can be sent to all mobile phones– irrespective of whether they are smartphones or connected to the internet.

 To set up sms emergency alerts for your organization, follow these steps:

 Step 1: Sign up for an emergency text alert system like CallHub.

 How to build a list of subscribers for emergency text alerts

 After you sign up but before creating an emergency broadcast text:

 Set up a keyword that conveys what your messages are for (eg., EMERGENCY/ALERTS).
-Promote the keyword among your employees or other contacts (for instance, students and parents, in case of a school or college) and ask them to opt-in.
+Promote the keyword among your employees or other contacts (for instance, students and parents, in the case of a school or college) and ask them to opt in.